 Ranger and Conservationist

 Ajay has worked in nature conservation for well over a decade.
-As a countryside ranger, he earned respect on Britain’s first coastal reserve, Blakeney Point in Norfolk (the subject of his first book, Ranger).
+As a countryside ranger, he earned respect on Britain’s first coastal reserve, Blakeney Point in Norfolk (the subject of his first book, The Unique Life of a Ranger).
 Ajay currently works on Britain’s very first nature reserve, Wicken Fen (the topic of his second book, Wetland Diaries), alongside 100 Konik ponies, 50 Highland cattle and a host of special wildlife including important wetland bird populations that he protects, manages and monitors.
 He shares his career experience and advice as a Green Jobs For Nature ambassador.
 Ajay is also an ambassador for Butterfly Conservation, having been monitoring butterflies in East Anglian for 15 years.

 Author and Speaker

 At home leading wildlife walks and illustrated talks, Ajay is an engaging speaker, drawing on his unique experiences as a ranger.
 He is also a nature writer, having contributed articles to British Birds journal, the popular BBC Wildlife and Countryfile magazines plus numerous blogs, including for the RSPBC.
-His first book The Unique Life of a Ranger was published in 2022, sharing his experiences safeguarding beach-nesting birds and managing England’s largest Grey Seal breeding colony.
-The book boasts a foreword by Megan McCubbin and has been described by Chris Packham as “an insight into the important work rangers do to protect our vulnerable wildlife and habitats”.
-He has subsequently written the highly praised Wetland Diaries.
-In 2023, Ajay and Zoë Howe formed a partnership, creating the touring live almanac Witching the Wild Year, blending together folklore, nature and magic.
+His first book, The Unique Life of a Ranger , shares his experiences safeguarding beach-nesting birds and managing England’s largest Grey Seal breeding colony.
+The book boasts a foreword by Megan McCubbin and has been described by Chris Packham as “an insight into the important work rangers do to protect our vulnerable wildlife and habitats”.He has subsequently written the highly praised Wetland Diaries.

 Background